CoveAS/bring-fraktguiden-for-woocommerce/readme.txt

 In order to calculate shipping, products in the stock must have dimensions and weight.

-1. Upload `woocommerce-bring-fraktguiden` to the `/wp-content/plugins/` directory
+1. Upload `bring-fraktguiden-for-woocommerce` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to wp-admin > WooCommerce > Settings > Shipping
 4. Enable and configure Bring Fraktguiden